espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

 7. When the target is halted, the editor will show the line of code where the program halted and the list of threads in the `Call Stack` sub-window `(a)` on the `Run` icon in the Activity Bar on the side of Visual Studio Code.
 The first line of call stack under main `(b)` contains the last called function `app_main()`, which in turned was called from `main_task()` as shown in the previous image.
 Each line of the stack also contains the file name and line number `(c)` where the function was called.
 By clicking on each of the stack entries, you will see the file opened.

 By expanding threads you can navigate throughout the application.
-Some threads contains much longer call stack where the user can see, besides function calls, numbers like `0x4000bff0` representing address of binary code not provided in source form.
+Some threads contains much longer call stack where you can see, besides function calls, numbers like `0x4000bff0` representing address of binary code not provided in source form.

 <p>
   <img src="../../media/tutorials/debug/thread5.png" alt="Threads"  height="500">